 To the west side of the property is an attractive courtyard with access from the garden, sitting room and kitchen.
 Sheltered on all sides and providing a lovely outdoor dining area.
 A covered walkway from the sitting room makes a good fuel store and there is a useful store for garden seating.
 Power, light and water.

 Beyond this is a workshop with power and light with a store off (possible stabling).

 N.B.
 Further land is available in various parcels (see the plan attached).

 Set on the edge of the well served village of Evercreech which has a variety of shops, pubs and a church in addition to a well regarded primary school.
 A number of independent schools are within easy reach with Downside at Stratton-On-The-Fosse, Millfield at Street, Wells Cathedral School, Bruton School for girls, Sexeys and Kings School at Bruton and All Hallows at Cranmore.
-There is a mainline railway station at Castle Cary with a regular service to Paddington, London and the A303/M3 lies approximately 10 miles away.
+There is a mainline railway station at Castle Cary (regular service to Paddington) and the A303/M3 lies c.10 miles away.
 Bristol and Bath are c.23 and 21 miles to the north respectively.